Project photo 1

 James Gordy explains what homeowners should look for after hail, wind, or heavy rain moves through Longview.

-Watch on YouTubeThe map connects the Forest Park photo set with Gordy Roofing directions, the Google resource hub, the GBP update, and homeowner review links.
+Watch on YouTubeThe map connects the Forest Park photo set with Gordy Roofing directions, homeowner resources, the Google Business Profile update, and review links.

 Next steps